Khagen Mahanta

 Khagen Mahanta was a singer and composer of folk and traditional music of Assam.
 Khagen Mahanta was a notable person in Assamese folk music and known as the "King of Bihu".
 His Bihu songs, Borgeet and other folk songs remain popular in Assam.
 The artist, along with his wife Archana Mahanta and son Angaraag Mahanta who is known as Papon, represent one of the most influential families in Assamese music.
 He died on 12 June 2014.

 Early life

-Khagen Mahanta was born to Kalita caste Harendra Nath Mahanta and Laxmipriya Devi in Nagaon, Assam.
+Khagen Mahanta was born to a Kalita (Kayastha) family Harendra Nath Mahanta and Laxmipriya Devi in Nagaon, Assam.
 He showed his musical talent from his childhood.
 At the age of fifteen he started performing in concerts in Shillong, where he was well received.

 Career

 In 1958, he gained attention from Delhi Doordarshan (television) Center, which had just been established, and was given the opportunity to perform.
 His program was a great success.

 During the "language movement" in 1960, Khagen Mahanta got actively involved in it under the leadership of personalities like Bishnuprasad Rabha, Hemanga Biswas, and Jugal Das.
 He was a member of the group "Harmony" and promoted human values with his melodious voice and compositions.
 In 1961, his first gramophone recorded song was broadcast from Guwahati All India radio center.
 He also participated in the "World Peace" festival in Calcutta.
 He was recognized as A grade artist in All India Radio and contributed in almost all genres of Assamese music like Lokageet, Okoni Geet, musicals, and dramas.